-This is that infamous 80s weather blooper (in 1987) when Michael Fish forecast that there wouldn't be a hurricane.
-Unfortunately, on the evening of October 15th/16th the great storm of 1987 decended upon the southern half of the UK.
+This is that infamous 80s weather blooper from 1987, when Michael Fish predicted that there wouldn't be a hurricane.
+Unfortunately, on the evening of October 15th/16th the great storm of 1987 descended upon the southern half of the UK.

 Here's proof that Michael Fish was made a bit of a scapegoat.
-This is BBC weatherman Bill Giles forecasting that it would be "a bit breezy up the channel" just hours before the great storm struck the UK!
+This is BBC weatherman Bill Giles forecasting that it would be "very breezy up the channel" just hours before the great storm struck the UK!
 Hmm, seems he got off lightly!